-Items included in other assets and valued for the purpose of best estimate calculations are eliminated from the Solvency II balance sheet as they are included in the best estimate.
-This concerns accrued income, which amounted to €3.4 million at 31 December 2019.
+Items included in other assets and valued for the purpose of calculating the best estimate of insurance liabilities are eliminated from the Solvency II balance sheet as they are included in the best estimate.
+This concerns accrued income, which amounted to €3.9 million at 31 December 2019.